Young people’s action on climate

 Youth climate assembly

-It will be a great opportunity to critically and creatively reflect on the information given to us by experts in transport, urban planning and active travel among others to help us come up with local solutions for the future of Brighton & Hove.
+The youth climate assembly has been a great opportunity to critically and creatively reflect on the information given to us by experts in transport, urban planning and active travel among others to help us come up with local solutions for the future of Brighton & Hove.

 We believe our citizens' assembly, set up by young people, could be the first in the UK.
 It is a unique opportunity for young people to be at the cutting edge of influencing the decisions being made locally about climate change.